kambanwait/web-sockets-vue/README.md

 backend to update the front-end with whatever data is sent.

 ### How to run locally

 - Clone repo to local directory
-- run `npm install` in both **server** and **app** directories
+- Run `npm install` in the **root** directory
-- in the server directory: run `node index.js` to start the server for the webhook server
+- Once this has finished, run `node server/index.js` to start the app
-- in the app directory: open the index.html page (TODO: updates when Vue's used)
+- Go to **http://localhost:8082** in your browser

 ### Deployment

-This is using my GitHub repo and deploying to Heroku with each commit to the main branch.
+I'm deploying this automatically through GitHub commits to master on to Heroku.